 Europe and more specifically, the Mediterranean is the most populated sea in the yachting world and is busiest during the summer months (April – September).
 The Mediterranean Sea is the body of water that separates Europe, Africa and Asia and is connected to the Atlantic Ocean by a narrow passage called the Straits of Gibraltar.
 The Med has amazing infrastructure, shipyards, marinas and yachting services and is therefore also a very popular place for yachts and crew to remain during winter months.

-Finding a Superyacht Job in Europe / the Med:
+Finding a Superyacht Job in Europe / The Med:

 The best time of the year to find a job is either side of the season, directly before or immediately after.
-Boats generally tend to crew up for the Mediterranean season in April and May, they may then hire crew again before crossing to their next seasonal destination, the most popular of which is the Caribbean and usually occurs in September-November.
+Boats generally tend to crew up for the Mediterranean season in April and May and they may then hire crew again before crossing to their next seasonal destination, the most popular of which, is the Caribbean and usually occurs in September-November.
 Many vessels will base themselves in the south of France, Italy and Spain.
 Antibes and Palma de Mallorca are therefore the most common places for crew to base themselves and find jobs.

 Cruising in the Med: